NethServer/ns8-core/docs/core/agents.md

 Other possible *agent selector* values:

-- `self` - selects the module itself
+- `self` - selects the module itself.
+Note that the module instance is implicitly granted the role `selfadm` on itself.
 - `cluster` - selects the cluster agent
 - `node` - selects the node agent where the module is running